Unit01-TestType/otter/README.md

 ## About the Project
 Otter provides tools to help create real-world custom maps and scenarios in OpenTTD.
-Otter takes a GIS approach to custom map-making in OpenTTD.
+Otter takes a GIS approach to custom map-making in OpenTTD and offers workflows to help SAVE scenario information outside of OpenTTD for revision and replication.
 GIS knowledge is not required to use the tools in otter, but having a firm grasp of GIS concepts and software will help to unlock the full potential of otter in your map-making workflows.
-Much of otter revolves around data transformations of real-world coordinates into game-grid coordinates.
+Much of otter revolves around data transformations of real-world coordinates into game-grid coordinates and vice versa.

 Otter utilizes [Bother by Bunburya](https://github.com/bunburya/bother) to provide a pure pythonic method of downloading SRTM terrain data and scaling images to quickly develop heightmaps